silkemaes/MACE/docs/src/index.rst

 ABOUT
 *****

-**MACE - a Machine learning Approach to Chemistry Emulation**, by `Maes et al. (in press.) <https://ui.adsabs.harvard.edu/abs/2024arXiv240503274M/abstract>`_, is a surrogate model for chemical kinetics.
+**MACE, a Machine-learning Approach to Chemistry Emulation**, by `Maes et al. (in press.) <https://ui.adsabs.harvard.edu/abs/2024arXiv240503274M/abstract>`_, is a surrogate model for chemical kinetics.
 It is developed in the contexts of circumstellar envelopes (CSEs) of asymptotic giant branch (AGB) stars, i.e. evolved low-mass stars.

 Currently it still under development.
 Planned release: Sept 2024